Explore. Experience. Engage.

-- receive a financial scholarship of up to $7,500 for semester and year-long programs and up to $5000 for summer programs to go towards the costs of the study abroad program.
+- Receive a financial scholarship of up to $7,500 for semester and year-long programs and up to $5000 for summer programs to go toward the costs of the study abroad program.

-- complete the Phillips Ambassadors Academic Course, a 3-credit hour International Studies (INTS) course led by Carolina faculty designed to help the Ambassadors understand their experience in a global context.
-The course will consist of a weekend retreat both before and after the study abroad experience and participation in an on-line Blackboard discussion while abroad.
+- Complete the Phillips Ambassadors Academic Course, a 3-credit hour global studies course led by Carolina faculty designed to help the Ambassadors understand their experience in a global context.
+The course will consist of a weekend retreat both before and after the study abroad experience and participation in an on-line discussion while abroad.